When looking for a website builder you should take the same things into consideration that you would if looking for a manual builder:

 1. Design / Aesthetics

 ‘38% of people will stop engaging with a website if the content/layout is unattractive’.
-(Source: Adobe) The design of your website needs to be aesthetically pleasing in order to hook the user in the first few seconds after landing on your site.
+(Source: Adobe) The design of your website needs to be aesthetically pleasing in order to pique the user’s interest within the first few seconds of landing on your site.
 Having a bland outdated design, results in high bounce rates and reduced traffic.
+Additionally, the aesthetic of your website subconsciously communicates value and trustworthiness to your user base.
+Have you ever seen a website that was designed poorly and thought twice about purchasing a product from there?
+Your website design should be well thought out and visually pleasing to align with the impression you want to give off.

 A website is the main point of reference for a company or organisation, which is why it’s imperative that the branding is clearly defined and in accordance with established brand guidelines.
+The consistency of company colours, and logo styles not only looks professional, but this consistency will make your brand fingerprint more memorable and distinct.
 This way, no matter where users are being referred from, they will instantly recognise the brand.
+This recognition could translate to more conversions as 71% of consumers are more likely to buy from a brand that they recognise.

 3. SEO and ongoing performance